Tai Chi on the NHS

-In the twenty-four years that we have been teaching Tai Chi for Chronic pain in the NHS we have found it to be an effective way of helping people to manage chronic illness.
+In the twenty-five years that we have been teaching Tai Chi for Chronic pain in the NHS we have found it to be an effective way of helping people to manage chronic illness.
 It has enabled many sufferers to reduce their medication while increasing their mobility and comfort.
 We have found that it also is effective at returning the confidence that is so often lost when suffering from chronic pain.

 Tai Chi is not a pill and it does not work over night.
 However it does provide a range of effective tools for dealing effectively with pain.

 We have been able to help people to combat a broad range of chronic illnesses including: back and joint problems (e.g. injuries, arthritis, sciatica), circulatory problems (heart function, hardening of veins and arteries, lack of circulation in the hands and feet, high and low blood pressure), breathing problems (Asthma, Bronchitis, Emphysema), nervous problems (MS, nerve damage), lack of energy (Fibromyalgia, Chronic Fatigue, low immunity), digestive problems (IBS), Connective Tissue Disorders (Hypermobility Syndromes), poor sleep, anxiety and stress related illnesses.